Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Introduction

-To address the above issues, we propose the prediction of soil moisture as a semi-supervised learning approach on dynamic graphs (also called temporal graphs) where the structure of the graph and node attributes change over time to capture the spatio-temporal variation of soil moisture.
+In this paper, we propose soil moisture forecasting as a semi-supervised learning problem on dynamic graphs (also known as temporal graphs or sequence of graphs) where the structure of the graph and node attributes change over time to capture the spatio-temporal variation of soil moisture.
+In contrast to existing supervised techniques, please note that semi-supervised nature of our solution enables us to train the network on both labeled (data points with ground truth soil moisture) and unlabeled (data points with missing soil moisture) data.
+This is important because (i) obtaining ground truth soil moisture is expensive and (ii) there can be large amount of missing ground truth soil moisture values because of device and communication failures.
 A graph can be visualized as a connected (by edges) set of entities (nodes).
-Intuitively, more is the correlation between the soil moisture values in two locations, more should be the chance of them to be connected in the graph.
-But there are challenges involved in such modeling.
-Unlike social networks where the graph structure is explicitly given \cite{karrer2011stochastic}, there is no ground truth, or even noisy graph structure given as an input for the problem of soil moisture prediction.
-It is possible that correlation between soil moisture values in two near-by locations are negligible due to sudden changes of soil type or landscape or other hidden factors.
+Intuitively, more the correlation between the soil moisture values in two locations more should be the chance of them to be connected in the graph.
+Recently, graph representation learning, or more specifically graph neural networks (GNNs) \cite{wu2019comprehensive,kipf2017semi,bandyopadhyay2021unsupervised} are able to achieve state-of-the-art performance on several learning tasks on graph.
+GNNs are also proposed to operate on dynamic graphs for traffic forecasting \cite{li2018diffusion,DBLP:conf/aaai/ChenCXCGF20} and social networks \cite{pareja2020evolvegcn}.
+However, these GNN based approaches cannot be used directly for modeling soil moisture.
+Unlike social networks where the graph structure is explicitly given \cite{karrer2011stochastic}, there is no ground truth graph structure given as an input for the problem of spatio-temporal data modeling.
+As discussed before, it is possible that the correlation between soil moisture values in two nearby locations is negligible due to multiple hidden factors.
 Thus, we also need to learn the graph structure of the problem along with the prediction of soil moisture.
-Recently, graph representation learning, or more specifically graph neural networks \cite{wu2019comprehensive} are able to achieve state-of-the-art performance on several learning tasks on graph.
-Our approach combines these two different domains to address the problem of soil moisture prediction.
-Following are the novel contributions we make in this paper: \begin{itemize} \item We pose the problem of soil moisture prediction as a semi-supervised learning problem on dynamic graphs to capture the spatio-temporal nature of soil moisture. \item As there is no graph structure given as an input to this problem, we learn and update the graph structure while modeling moisture in an end-to-end fashion. \item We propose a novel dynamic graph neural network for this purpose, which is referred as DGLR (\underline{D}ynamic \underline{G}raph \underline{L}earning through \underline{R}ecurrent graph neural network).
-To the best of our knowledge, this solution is the first of its kind to combine dynamic graph neural networks with structure learning for applications to precision agriculture. \item We experiment on real-world soil moisture datasets to show the merit of the proposed approach, along with its different components. \end{itemize}
+Recently, research is conducted on graph structure learning using GNNs \cite{zhu2021deep}.
+However, those approaches are often limited to graphs without any temporal aspect and parameterized over the entries of the discrete adjacency matrix which make the optimization computationally expensive.
+As discussed in Section \ref{sec:graphLearning}, we tackle these problems in a simple and effective way by introducing multiple regularizers.
+Following are the novel contributions we make in this paper: \begin{itemize} \item We pose the problem of soil moisture forecasting as a semi-supervised learning problem on dynamic graphs to jointly capture the varying degrees of spatial and temporal dependencies.
+As no ground truth graph structure is given as an input, we learn and update the sequence of graph structures in an end-to-end fashion. \item We propose a novel dynamic graph neural network, which is referred as DGLR (\underline{D}ynamic \underline{G}raph \underline{L}earning through \underline{R}ecurrent graph neural network). \item We curate two real world soil moisture datasets.
+The source code of DGLR and the datasets are available at \url{https://github.com/AnoushkaVyas/DGLR}. \end{itemize}